• Skip to primary navigation

 Ingredients on a counter top.

-Carrots can be substituted with parsnips or larger baby carrots.
+• Carrots - Can be substituted with parsnips or larger baby carrots.
 Smaller carrots will get mushy when cooked for 8 hours, which is why I recommend slicing them into large chunks.

 Adding ingredients to a slow cooker.

+For tender beef - Beef roast is a fatty, tough cut of meat, and is best cooked low and slow.
 Tough meats need to be cooked for longer periods of time at a lower temperature.
 Doing so breaks down the tough connective tissue and the collagen between the muscle fibers.
 This results in a juicy, fall-apart tender meat.

 Beef roast leftovers will keep for 3 to 4 days in a tightly sealed container in the refrigerator.